allen8r/sdc-adv-lane-lines/README.md

 ### Environment

-Suggested setup:
+###### Suggested setup:
 * [Anaconda](https://www.anaconda.com/download/) - Python platform for Data Science
-* Use conda import of [`environmenmt.txt`](./environment.txt) to replicate the python environment to run the Jupyter Notebook for this project.
+* Use conda import of [environmenmt.yml](./environment.txt) to replicate the python environment to run the Jupyter Notebook for this project.
 ```
-    conda env create --file environment.txt
+    conda env create --file environment.yml
 ```

-The project notebook is [`find-lane-lines.ipynb`](./find-lane-lines.ipynb)
+The project notebook is [Using_the_LaneDetector_Class.ipynb](./Using_the_LaneDetector_Class.ipynb.ipynb)

-###### NOTE:
+###### Note:
+1. The original project notebook is [find-lane-lines.ipynb](./find-lane-lines.ipynb).
+Use the [environment.txt](./environment.txt) file instead to create the conda environment for the older notebook.
-Because of their large sizes, the project's video files are stored in [Git LFS](https://github.com/git-lfs/git-lfs).
+2. Because of their large sizes, the project's video files are stored in [Git LFS](https://github.com/git-lfs/git-lfs).
 Please install the Git LFS client to ensure that video files are downloaded properly when this project repo is cloned.